Envirometrix/PredictiveSoilMapping/main.md

 using relief as a key guideline to delineate soil bodies for decades).

-Although lithology is often not in the list of the top 15 most important predictors, spatial patterns of lithologic classes can often be distinctly recognized in the output predictions.
+Although lithology is often not in the list of the top 15 most important predictors for PSM projects, spatial patterns of lithologic classes can often be distinctly recognized in the output predictions.
 This is especially true for soil texture fractions and coarse fragments.
 In general, for predicting soil chemical properties, climatic variables (especially precipitation) and surface reflectance seem to be the most important, while for soil classes and soil physical properties it is a combination of relief, vegetation dynamics and parent material.
-Investing extra time in preparing a better map of soil parent material is often a good idea.
+Investing extra time in preparing a better map of soil parent material is hence often a good idea.

 Other potentially useful covariates for predicting soil properties and classes could be maps of paleo i.e. pre-historic climatic